TEF

 Expression of Interest

-TEF will acknowledge all expressions of interest and respond to those that align with the Council's current composition needs.
-All information provided will be held in strict confidence.
+TEF will acknowledge receipt of all expressions of interest.
+All information provided is held in strict confidence.

 CSR Eligible · Schedule VII · Section 8 Not-for-Profit